TOP TWO HEAD TO HEAD AT ASHFIELD

 The effects of concussion protocols rule Luke Killeen out of the meeting following a horrific-looking incident at the end of heat eight at Cowley, whilst the ongoing medical problems that have beset Erik Riss’ career in recent seasons continue to keep him out of the saddle.

-Poole (TM Neil Middleditch) 1 Richard Lawson 2 Fraser Bowes or RR (subject to fitness) 3 Lewis Kerr 4 Kyle Newman 5 Zach Cook (Capt) 6 Will Cairns 7 Charlie Southwick (Guest)
+Poole (TM Neil Middleditch) 1 Richard Lawson 2 Fraser Bowes 3 Lewis Kerr 4 Kyle Newman 5 Zach Cook (Capt) 6 Will Cairns 7 Charlie Southwick (Guest)

-Oxford (TM Peter Schroeck) 1 Sam Masters (Capt) 2 RR for Erik Riss 3 Mitch McDiarmid 4 Guest for Luke Killeen 5 Anders Rowe 6 Dayle Wood 7 Guest for Darryl Ritchings
+Oxford (TM Peter Schroeck) 1 Sam Masters (Capt) 2 RR for Luke Killeen 3 Mitch McDiarmid 4 Nick Morris (Guest) 5 Anders Rowe 6 Dayle Wood 7 Senna Summers (Guest)

 This site uses some unobtrusive cookies to store information on your computer.
 By using our site you accept our Terms And Conditions and Privacy Policy.